guaix-ucm/numina/doc/user/cli.rst

 .. option:: -l filename

-   A file con configuration options for logging.
+   A file with configuration options for logging.

 Options for run
 ===============